 Finance topics need updates whenever exchange rates shift significantly.
 Dollar values from five years ago mislead current readers when making investment or purchase decisions.
 Nobody wants to base their retirement planning on pre-pandemic financial assumptions.

-Make specific SSL certificates are installed correctly so your site displays HTTPS, not HTTP.
+Make sure specific SSL certificates are installed correctly, so your site displays HTTPS, not HTTP.
 The “not secure” warning that appears on HTTP sites instantly destroys trust before visitors even read your content.

 Fix Technical Issues Blocking Authority

-Even exceptional content still meet difficulty to earn authority if crawlers, search engines, and AI models can’t discover, understand, and recommend it.
+Even exceptional content still struggles to earn authority if crawlers, search engines, and AI models can’t discover, understand, and recommend it.

-Next fixes I’m about to share are both manageable and high-impact.
-Think of this as the essential technical foundation that ensures everything else you’ve constructed actually functions.
+Following fixes I’m about to share are essential technical foundation that ensures everything else you’ve constructed actually functions.
 Without these technical foundations in place, all your content strategy efforts remain invisible.

 Crawlability Setup Checklist